axinc-ai/ailia-models/deep_fashion/fashionai-key-points-detection/README.md

 $ python3 fashionai.py
 ```

-You can specify the clothing type by specifying after the `--clothing-type` option.
+You can specify the "clothing type" by specifying after the `--clothing-type` option.
 The clothing type is selected from blouse, dress, outwear.
 ```bash
 $ python3 fashionai.py --clothing-type blouse